Skip to main content

 Digital empowerment incorporates actions so that all children, including those in vulnerable situations, acquire the necessary skills and competences to make sound choices and express themselves in the online environment safely and responsibly.

 • The requirements for dealing with online safety are a matter for the states.
-The states base their requirements on the “Education in the Digital World” strategy agreed in December 2016 and the additional recommendation “Teaching and Learning in the Digital World” and in particular choose a pedagogical approach.
-The teaching design should not only inform students about the dangers on the internet, but also develop skills for the safe use of the internet.
+The states base their requirements on the ‘Education in the Digital World’ strategy agreed in December 2016 and the additional recommendation ‘Teaching and Learning in the Digital World’, particularly choosing a pedagogical approach.
+The teaching design should not only inform students about the dangers of the Internet, but also develop skills for the safe use of the internet.
 Within the framework of cultural sovereignty, the states implement the strategy on their own responsibility through appropriate curriculum requirements, and their scope varies.

 • The Association for Media Education and Communication Culture (GMK) is a nationwide professional association for education, culture, and media.
 It promotes media education and media literacy, brings together interested and engaged people from research and practice, and ensures the exchange of information.

 • The media guide "SCHAU HIN!
-What your child does with media" supports parents and guardians with age-appropriate, up-to-date recommendations for children's media use that are suitable for everyday use.
-"SCHAU HIN" provides information about information and entertainment options as well as the risks of media use.
+Was Dein Kind mit Medien macht." ("LOOK!
+How your child uses media")’ supports parents and guardians with age-appropriate, up-to-date recommendations for children's media use that are suitable for everyday use.
+‘SCHAU HIN’ provides information about information and entertainment options as well as the risks of media use.
 Parents and guardians can attend media courses to learn how to deal with digital media and support children and young people.

 • JUUUPORT is a nationwide peer-to-peer-based online counselling service for young people, specifically for internet-based problems such as cyberbullying.
 Volunteer teenagers and young adults, the JUUUPORT scouts, advise their peers on online problems.